michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 * "configure_run" is the name of the YAML configuration file you edited in your GitHub repo in activity 4, i.e. where dates were defined.
 * "config_set", "function" specify the FLARE config_set and which FLARE function to run (we'll use 'default' and '0' for this tutorial).
 * "use_https", "aws_default_region", and "aws_s3_endpoint" specify S3-related configuration: whether to use https, which S3 region to use, and which S3 server to connect.
 For most (if not all) CIBR runs, these will all be "TRUE", "s3", and "flare-forecast.org", so you are unlikely to ever need to change these.
 * "number_of_runs" is the variable which set the period of observed days.
-For example, if "number_of_runs" is set to "35" and the "forecast_start_date" is "2022/06/26" (defined in the "configure_flare.yml" as per the previous activity), there were results in 35 days in the S3 buckets.
+For example, if "number_of_runs" is set to "35" and the "forecast_start_datetime" is "2022/06/26 00:00:00" (defined in the "configure_flare.yml" as per the previous activity), there were results in 35 days in the S3 buckets.

 After setting up these variables, the file needs to be saved as `tutorial_<yourname>.json`.
 To start the retroactive run, send the JSON file to Yun-Jung (y.ku@ufl.edu).